-Lee joined the Bournemouth University Disaster Management Centre on the 1st September 2015.
+Lee Miles is the interim Deputy Dean for the BU Business School.
+He joined the Bournemouth University Disaster Management Centre on the 1st of September 2015.
 Lee is an international relations scholar, educated at the Universities of Lancaster, Birmingham and Hull, receiving his PhD in Politics from the University of Hull (1999), and awarded a Docent in Political Science by Karlstad University in Sweden (2004).

 Lee has enjoyed an extensive career working in departments of politics and international relations (Hull and Karlstad universities), politics and communication studies (University of Liverpool), and business school settings (Lincoln, Loughborough and Bournemouth universities) in the UK and Sweden.